Welcome to year 5

 PSHE – Personal, social and health education (PSHE) helps to give children the knowledge, skills and understanding they need to lead confident, healthy and independent lives.
 It aims to help them understand how they are developing personally and socially, tackling many of the moral, social and cultural issues that are part of growing up.

-Our P.E. days are on: Wednesday (outdoor) and Friday (indoor).
+Our P.E. days are on: Wednesday and Thursday (both outdoor).

 Homework is given out on Thursday and is due in on the following Tuesday.